 You're to be commended on your desire to reach out to others in the midst of this difficult situation.
 Jesus' Parable of the Good Samaritan (Luke 10:25-37) tells the story of a man who cared enough to minister to a victim of a sudden and traumatic attack.
 The parable provides us with a clear example of what it means to help those who are suffering in the aftermath of a physical disaster.
 Among other things, the Samaritan models the following principles:

-Thriving Pastor, Focus on the Family's outreach to pastors and others involved in professional ministry, is available to offer guidance and encouragement to church leaders who want to get involved in the effort to help victims of natural disasters.
-You can visit their website online at www.thrivingpastor.org or contact us by e-mail at firstname.lastname@example.org.
-Our Pastoral Care Line, a support and crisis hotline for pastors and their families, features a professional staff of pastor-to-pastor ministers who can offer an understanding ear, a word of advice, or a heartfelt prayer.
-Our toll free number is (877) 233-4455, and we're able to take calls Monday through Friday between 9:00 a.m. and 4:00 p.m.
+Focus on the Family's outreach to pastors and others involved in professional ministry is available to offer guidance and encouragement to church leaders who want to get involved in the effort to help victims of natural disasters.
+You can visit our Church Resources webpage or email email@example.com.
+And our Pastoral Care Line, a support and crisis hotline for pastors and their families, features a professional staff of pastor-to-pastor ministers who can offer an understanding ear, a word of advice, or a heartfelt prayer.
+Our toll free number is (877) 233-4455, and we're able to take calls Monday through Friday between 6:00 a.m. and 8:00 p.m.
 Mountain Time.

 One last thought.
 It isn't easy reaching out to people who are in the midst of intense sufferings.
 If you're going to become involved in this kind of ministry, it's important to monitor your own physical, emotional, and spiritual condition very closely.
 If you allow yourself to become depleted, you won't have anything to give to those who need your help.
 When the burden seems too heavy to bear, remember the incredible promise God has given us in His Word: